Ernst Roets

-Ernst Alex Roets (born 5 September 1985) is a writer and filmmaker in South Africa.
-He is Deputy CEO of AfriForum and the CEO of the film production company Forum Films.
+Ernst Alex Roets (born 5 September 1985) is a South African writer and filmmaker.
+He is the Executive Director of Lex Libertas.

-Education
+Early life and education

 Roets grew up in the agricultural town of Tzaneen where he matriculated in 2003 from the Merensky High School.
-He obtained his LLB degree in 2009 from the University of Pretoria (UP).
+He obtained his LLB degree in 2009 from the University of Pretoria.
 During his student years he served in various leadership structures, including the Student Representative Council (SRC) and the Senate, at this university.

 During his student years Roets served as founding member and the first National Chairperson of Solidarity Youth.
 In 2008 Solidarity Youth changed its name and the organisation was converted to AfriForum Youth.
 In 2016, Roets obtained his LLM degree in Public Law with distinction from the UP.
 The title of his dissertation was ’n Peiling van die middele kragtens die Suid-Afrikaanse Grondwet, ter afdwinging van die basiese regte van minderheidsgemeenskappe.